The Université du Québec à Montréal (UQAM) is a French-language university.

 Language School (École de langues)

 UQAM welcomes students from a wide variety of linguistic and cultural communities.
 The courses are in French.
-However, the École de langues offers several courses and one certificate in French as a second language.
-The Language School is recognized for its quality programs and high-tech computer equipment.
+However, the École de langues offers several courses and certificate programs in different languages including French as a second language.
+The Language School is recognized for its quality programs and its use of technology for learning languages.